 AI and Preventable Healthcare Professional Mistakes

-Over the years, many research studies have struggled to quantify direct and indirect costs of measurable medical human errors.
-The most recent research, from National Center for Biotechnology Information, in 2008, reported measurable human error cost in the US at about US$17.1 billion, with 2,500 additional deaths and over 10 million excess days missed from work due to short-term disability.
+Over the years, many research studies have struggled to quantify the direct and indirect costs of measurable medical human errors.
+The most recent research, from National Center for Biotechnology Information, 2008, reported measurable human error cost in the US at about US$17.1 billion, with 2,500 additional deaths and over 10 million excess days missed from work due to short-term disability.

 Many fatal errors are associated with healthcare technology design flaws as found in system algorithms and calculations and interpretation and use of the healthcare systems by healthcare professionals supporting patient care and research activities.

 AI is technically positioned to significantly reduce the current level of human error and improve healthcare services.
 Many of these errors are avoidable by applying current artificial intelligence techniques on existing medical data to predict high-risk error situations.
 Since most of the conditions leading to human-induced errors are known and well-studied, predicting and preventing them is more attainable in the design and deployment of AI-based solutions.

 Improving healthcare requires total alignment of patient data with appropriate and timely decisions and predictive analytics that can support clinical decision-making and actions as well as prioritize physician and healthcare facility administrative tasks.